beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 2，3 原理是 As volatity rises, call deltas close to 50, put deltas close to -50.
 As volatility falls or time passes, call deltas far away from 50, put deltas far away from -50. 当volatility increase, in-the-money delta decreases, out-of-money delta increases

+<span style="color: red"> Implied data </span>: the delta that results if we use the implied volatility (also have implied gamma, theta, vega)

 #### Gamma (Curvature)

 ($$\Gamma$$ Change in delta) The rate of change in an option's delta respect to movement in the price of the underlying contract

 <span  style="background-color: #FFFF00">  All options have positive gamma values </span>

-At-the-money gamma 最大, 因为delta vs price change graph slope is greatest when close to options's exercise price.
+1. At-the-money gamma 最大, 因为delta vs price change graph slope is greatest when close to options's exercise price.
+2. At-the-money options: as volatility falls or time passes, gamma increase; As volatility rises, gamma values fall (时间越短，volatility越小，gamma 越大)
+3. For out-of-the-money options.
+As volatility falls or time passes, gamma values fall.
+As volatility rises, gamma values increases.
+(OTM gamma 时间越长，vol越大，gamma 越大)

 #### Theta